amelielavender/portfolio/content/blog/i2d-resources.md

 ## external software
 ### tracking
 #### [puppetstring](https://ar14.itch.io/puppetstring)
-desktop webcame tracking solution for inochi session. you can use various things to control your rig with this software, including mouse tracking, face-tracking, button toggles and more.
+desktop webcam tracking solution for inochi session. you can use various inputs to control your rig with this software, including mouse tracking, face-tracking, button toggles and more. if you care, by the way, PS is *not* open source.

 #### [OpenSeeFace](https://github.com/emilianavt/OpenSeeFace)
-Robust realtime face and facial landmark tracking on CPU with Unity integration
+"Robust realtime face and facial landmark tracking on CPU with Unity integration"

 #### [VtubeStudio](https://denchisoft.com/)
-VTube Studio is an app for Virtual YouTubers that makes it easy and fun to bring your own Live2D models to life.
+"VTube Studio is an app for Virtual YouTubers that makes it easy and fun to bring your own Live2D models to life."

 ### dependencies
 #### [ffmpeg](https://ffmpeg.org/download.html)